-- 41. A risk-based approach starts with the identification and assessment of the risk that has to be managed.
-In the context of the Handbook a risk-based approach requires a financial services business to assess the risks of how it might be involved in money laundering or terrorist financing taking into account its customers, products and services and the ways in which it provides those services. - 42.
+- 45.47.
+A risk-based approach starts with the identification and assessment of the risk that has to be managed.
+In the context of the Handbook a risk-based approach requires a financial services business to assess the risks of how it might be involved in money laundering or terrorist financing taking into account its customers, products and services and the ways in which it provides those services. - 46.48.
 A financial services business should ask itself what is the threat of it being used for money laundering or terrorist financing.
-For example: - What risk is posed/mitigated by the customers of the financial services business, taking into account: - their geographical origin; - the complexity of their legal and transaction structures; - the way they were introduced to the financial services business; and - the unwillingness of customers who are not individuals to give the names of their underlying owners and principals. - What risk is posed/mitigated by the products/services offered by the financial services business.
+For example: - What risk is posed/mitigated by the customers of the financial services business, taking into account: - their wealth: - their influence; - their geographical origin; - the complexity of their transaction structures;

+- the complexity of legal persons and legal arrangements; - whether they were introduced to the financial services business; and - any unwillingness of customers who are not individuals to give the names of their underlying owners and principals. - What risk is posed/mitigated by the products/services offered by the financial services business?
 For example: - whether the value of a transaction is particularly high; - whether payments to third parties are allowed; - whether the product/service/structure is of particular, or unusual, complexity.